emcglackenr1/Art_Portfolio_Website/README.md

 <p>

- It is a <u>work in progress and many pages are not currently accessible or responsive for mobile devices.</u>
+ It is a work in progress and many pages are not as accessible or responsive as they could be.

 <b>Available to view at: https://emcglackenr1.github.io/Art_Portfolio_Website/<b>